trasba/imsanity/readme.txt

 Automatic Installation:

-1. Go to Admin - Plugins - Add New
+1. Go to Admin - Plugins - Add New and search for "imsanity"
-2. Search for Imsanity
+2. Click the Install Button
-3. Click the Install Button
+3. Click 'Activate'

 Manual Installation:

-1. Download imsanity.zip (or use the WordPress "Add New Plugin" feature)
+1. Download imsanity.zip
-2. Extract the ZIP and upload the 'imsanity' folder to the '/wp-content/plugins/' directory
+2. Unzip and upload the 'imsanity' folder to your '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==